Search by name, year or event

 1757 - William Pitt becomes Prime Minister

-1759 - Wolfe captures Quebec and expels the French from Canada.
+1759 - Wolfe captures Quebec from the French and establishes British supremacy in Canada.

 1760 - George II dies.